Cotswold architecture

-The Cotswold style of architecture is a style based on houses from the Cotswold region of England, and is sometimes called the storybook style.
+The Cotswold style of architecture is a style based on houses from the Cotswolds region of England.
 Cotswold houses often have a prominent chimney, often near the front door of the house.
 Other notable features include king mullions and steep roofs.
+The Cotswold style uses local materials based on geology.
+This style is renowned for the use of local oolitic limestone.

 The Cotswold style emerged during the late 16th century and flourished throughout the 17th century.
 During the second and third decades of the twentieth century, the Cotswold style reached its zenith of popularity.
+The Cotswold 'Arts and Crafts' architecture was a very popular and prominent style between 1890 and 1930.
+The county of Gloucestershire in the Cotswolds became the focal point of the 'Arts and Crafts' architecture.

 Cotswold architecture is a subtype of the Tudor Revival house style, and it likely came to the United States as a result of renewed interest in medieval housing styles.

 Influences

 The Cotswold style of architecture is characterized by simplicity.
+The Cotswold buildings were built to "melt into their surroundings".
 The original Cotswold cottages were built for rural laborers, including farmers who reared sheep.
 Additionally, the rural location of the Cotswold region limited access to building materials.
+This style used local materials to create the distinctive look of the Cotswolds.

 The Cotswold style later came to be influenced by the Classical style of architecture.
 These influences led to changes in the exteriors as well as interiors of Cotswold-style buildings.
 Classical influences to the exteriors included the use of stucco on walls, which often replaced the limewash on original buildings.
 The interiors also changed, as Cotswold-style buildings came to have higher and wider lights and “loftier” rooms.
+The architecture also changed during the Arts and Crafts Movement.
+Smaller buildings were built with a mix of concrete block and stonework or roughcast brick and stonework.
+This allowed architects to save on costs due to stone being expensive during the Arts and Crafts movement.

 Structural elements

 The features of the Cotswold style are primarily identifiable through the use of specific materials.
 In the Cotswold region, oolite limestone and hard wood are abundant.
-Lead, on the other hand, was scarce during throughout the 17th and 18th centuries, so it is not utilized in any traditional buildings of the Cotswold style.
+Lead, on the other hand, was scarce throughout the 17th and 18th centuries, so it is not utilized in any traditional buildings of the Cotswold style.
+One use of limestone in the Cotswold region was called limestone walling.
+This technique gives a range of color to the Cotswold style due to the amount of iron oxide in the limestone layer.
+The limestone was also used as slates for the Cotswold roofing.